Nitin9304/Mall-Customer-Segmentation-Engine-Through-Clustering-Analysis/README.md

-Conducted a comprehensive clustering analysis on customer data from a shopping mall to gain insights into consumer behavior and preferences.
+Description:Conducted a comprehensive clustering analysis on customer data from a shopping mall to gain insights into consumer behavior and preferences.
 Leveraged unsupervised machine learning techniques, including k-means clustering and hierarchical clustering, to categorize customers based on their shopping patterns.

 Skills Utilized: Machine Learning, Clustering Analysis, Python, Data Exploration, Data Visualization, Customer Segmentation, Unsupervised Learning.